valentinfrlch/ha-llmvision/README.md

 <br>
 <br>

-**gpt4vision** is a Home Assistant integration that allows you to analyze images and camera feeds using GPT-4 Vision.
+**LLM Vision** is a Home Assistant integration that allows you to analyze images and camera feeds using the vision capabilities of multimodal LLMs.
 Supported providers are OpenAI, Anthropic, Google Gemini, [LocalAI](https://github.com/mudler/LocalAI) and [Ollama](https://ollama.com/).

 ## Features